The-Politico/chartwerk-editor/docs/template-basics.md

 The rendering scripts for these features are built into the Editor preview.

-A separate script, `client.bundle.js`, will render the these text elements in the embeddable flat file and should be inlined on that page by the backend app.
+A separate script, `client.bundle.js`, will render [these](https://github.com/DallasMorningNews/chartwerk-editor/blob/master/src/js/client/legend.js) [text](https://github.com/DallasMorningNews/chartwerk-editor/blob/master/src/js/client/annotations.js) [elements](https://github.com/DallasMorningNews/chartwerk-editor/blob/master/src/js/client/text.js) in the embeddable flat file and should be inlined on that page by the backend app.

 ### Best practices {#best-practices}